knguyen2525/TennisML/README.md

 To generate training data:
 1) Look at the matches and for a match in the training years, aggregate the players stats up to that match unweighted and weighted to generate the proper array.
 Don't forget to subtract to get the proper vector.

+Some things:
+-Hand effect.
+Look at hand and see the weight.
+Weigh things more for certain hands -Surface effect.